 \section{Abstract}

+Autonomous mobile robots enable increased flexibility of manufacturing systems.
+The design and operating strategy of such a fleet of robots requires careful consideration of both fixed and operational costs.
 In this paper, a Monte-Carlo Tree Search (MCTS)-based metaheuristic is developed that guides a Branch \& Bound (B\&B) algorithm to find the globally optimal solution to the Fleet Size and Mix Vehicle Routing Problem with Time Windows (FSMVRPTW).
-The metaheuristic and exact algorithms are implemented in a parallel hybrid optimization algorithm where the metaheuristic rapidly finds feasible solutions that provide candidate upper bounds for the B\&B algorithm which runs simultaneously.
+The metaheuristic and exact algorithms are implemented in a parallel hybrid optimization algorithm where the metaheuristic rapidly finds feasible solutions that provide candidate upper bounds for the B\&B algorithm.
 The MCTS additionally provides a candidate fleet composition to initiate the B\&B search.
 Experiments show that the proposed approach results in significant improvements in computation time and convergence to the optimal solution.

 Keywords: Fleet composition, Vehicle Routing, Branch \& Bound, Monte-Carlo Tree Search, Metaheuristic